poezio/poezio/doc/source/commands.rst

         room or the given jid (usually its XMPP client and Operating System).

     /configure
-        Configure the current room through a form.
+        Configure the current room through a form (Open a :ref:`dataformtab`).

     /names
         Get the list of the users in the room, their number, and the list of the people assuming different roles.

+.. _privatetab-commands:

 Private tab commands
 ~~~~~~~~~~~~~~~~~~~~